 - Sprinkle pork chops with seasoned salt.
 In a large skillet, brown chops on both sides in butter over medium-high heat.
 Remove chops.

 - In the drippings, saute onion until golden brown.
 Add the water, brown sugar, barbecue sauce and Worcestershire sauce.
 Return chops to the skillet.
 Bring to a boil.
-Reduce heat; cover and simmer for 15 minutes or until meat juices run clear.
+Reduce heat; cover and simmer 15 minutes or until a thermometer inserted in pork reads 145°.
 Remove chops; keep warm.

 - Combine cornstarch and cold water until smooth; gradually stir into skillet.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with pork.
 Yield: 4 servings.

 "Excellent.
 Sauce might have been just a little too sweet for my taste, but just a little!"